OpenSecEd/infosec/modules/conclusion/conclusion.md

 The course concludes with a project: [Applying security and usability in practice][project].
 There are tutoring sessions scheduled, see the [schedule][schedule] for dates and times.
+Book a time using the link below.

 The report will be peer-reviewed by your colleagues before you hand it in for final assessment.
 Upload your report below and then peer-review someone else's report.

 Use the feedback you got from the peer-review to improve your report and then upload it for final assessment.